OpenDSA/OpenDSA-stable/RST/en/Development/Recurrence.rst

    a power of two.
    At this point, we should use a simple induction proof to verify that our solution is indeed correct.

+.. inlineav:: DivideAndConquerRecurrencesCON ss
+   :output: show

 .. topic:: Example

    Our next example models the cost of the algorithm to build a heap.
-   Recall from Module :numref:`<Heaps>` that to build a heap, we first heapify the two subheaps, then push down the root to its proper position.
+   You should recall that to build a :ref:`heap <heap> <Heaps>`, we first heapify the two subheaps, then push down the root to its proper position.
    The cost is:

    .. math::